Ishmaeel/YetAnotherCampfireSaving/README.md

 Free saving feature to accommodate players with limited or irregular screen time.
 If you have a kid/cat/dog/rock to take care of, you are a Mommy (or a Daddy) and you should be able to switch from hardcore stalker mode to hardcore mommy mode at a moment's notice.
-After five minutes of gameplay, YASC awards a free Mommy Token (or a Daddy Token, configurable) which allows you to save and quit without a nearby campfire and let you attend Real Life™ issues without losing progress.
+After five minutes of gameplay, YACS awards a free Mommy Token (or a Daddy Token, configurable) which allows you to save and quit without a nearby campfire and let you attend Real Life™ issues without losing progress.
 Just hit <kbd>Shift</kbd> + <kbd>F5</kbd> and go stop your kid eating from the cat's litterbox.